EbrahimKaram/HashCode2021/README.md

 We understand that cars start at the end of the road mentioned.
 If a road is in the path for multiple cars, we prefer to keep it on longer than other routes since it's more used and we don't want it to get jammed.

+### Removing unecessary Roads
+If we just remove the intersections that no car passes by or uses.
+We get the following score.

 ## Extra notes